Microchip-MPLAB-Harmony/net_apps_sam_a5d2/apps/berkeley_udp_client/readme.md

 3. Execution :

+    **setoptions**, **getoptions** and **sendpacket** are the UDP Berkeley client APP commands.

-    1. Set the UDP packet options by typing **setudppacketoptions** at the terminal console.
+    1. Set the UDP packet options by typing **setoptions** at the terminal console.

-    2. Verify the UDP packet settings by typing **getudppacketoptions** at the terminal console.
+    2. Verify the UDP packet settings by typing **getoptions** at the terminal console.

-    3. Send the UDP packet to the destination using the **sendudppacket** command.
+    3. Send the UDP packet to the destination using the **sendpacket** command.

-    4. After the **sendudppacket** command is input, the demonstration will make a DNS query to look up the host name and send a UDP packet to that host.
+    4. After the **sendpacket** command is input, the demonstration will make a DNS query to look up the host name and send a UDP packet to that host.

-    5. The output message will be received by the UDP server on the port that is configured by the command **setudppacketoption**.
+    5. The output message will be received by the UDP server on the port that is configured by the command **setoptions**.

-4. Testing the UDP Server part of demonstration:

-    1. As soon as a valid IP address is assigned through the DHCP to the demonstration, it is ready to accept a UDP/IP connection on port 9760.

-    2. Send a UDP packet to the IP address of the hardware board and port 9760 from any UDP Client application running on the computer \(SocketTest, Packet Sender etc\).
+    6. For UDP Berkeley Client test, the UDP Server application is required to run on the computer \(SocketTest, Packet Sender etc\).
+This demonstration is tested with **SocketTest v3.0\(http://sockettest.sourceforge.net/\)** .

-    3. The UDP Server demonstration running on the evaluation kit will echo back everything it receives along the connection.
+    7. Open the **SocketTest** software and select UDP server for the configured port number as per the command **setoptions**.

 **Parent topic:**[MPLAB® Harmony 3 TCP/IP Application for SAM A5D2 Family](../../docs/GUID-E0336200-D959-4A15-BD0E-C418C0991ADD.md)